 Why time has no part to play in the genesis and decay of matter

 This talk considers the relevance of time in relation to the transformative process of matter and objects in particular when they shift their identity between material and abstract states.
 For example when a plank of wood decomposes in to the ground, or a seed germinates in to a plant.
-Matter which is more physical and tangible and therefore assigned a more material identity has the appearance of being more time resistant holding its form, colour and structure for longer periods.
+Matter which is more physical and tangible and therefore assigned a more material identity has the appearance of greater time resistance holding its form, colour and structure for longer periods.
 This is in contrast to matter in a more abstract state which appears less effected by the passage of time and possibly even be beyond its grasp.

 However I will argue that this is merely a decoy and when considering the process of matter in this way, time should be understood not as an end in itself but as a constructed tool of measurement which serves only to contextualise and relativise our own sense of orientation.